OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 to the dot or dots in the file name.
 Moreover, it is sometimes required that the file is accessible through sys.path which is not true for case of GRASS modules.

-Do not use use doctest for tests of edge cases, for tests which require generate complex data first, etc. In these cases use `gunittest`.
+However, do not use use doctest for tests of edge cases, for tests which require generate complex data first, etc. In these cases use `gunittest`.